gilneto8/loopclient/README.md

   - [example](https://codesandbox.io/s/k260nyxq9v?file=/index.js)
 - [ ] visual indication that changes were made
 - [ ] marker info with X to close info and not close the sidenav
-  - Submit does not close sidenav, just clears info
 - [ ] way of drawing itineraries (not just by placing markers?);
 - [ ] marker clustering
   - consider `@urbica/react-map-gl` for OOTB marker clustering; possibly no typescript support.